 Note: This training has been presented to teachers alone, paras alone, and teachers & paras together- It always gets rave reviews!
 No matter where you are starting from, your team will be stronger and more effective after this training.

 This is by no means an exhaustive list of professional development available.
 If you have specific needs, please contact me.
+Recent professional development session have included the above as well as •Data Collection, Grades, and Levels of Support in LIFE Skills, • Core Vocab, Core Boards, and Response Modes, as well as • Using Google Forms to Streamline Data Collection.

 I have experience presenting at the campus, district, collegiate, and statewide level and consistently receive positive feedback from both teachers and administrators who walk away better equipped to handle the challenges a special needs classroom can present.